Thomas-monke/NHS-Guidelines-Application/README.md

 Then in android studio, go to File, then Open... and navigate to the directory that the git clone command was run and open it.

 To download android studio: https://developer.android.com/studio
+---
+#Implemented UI features
+Added toolbar - access it from the home page of the application Added sidebar - access it using the toolbar icon on the left, or by dragging from the left hand side of the screen to the right.
+This will display a side menu where different activities can be accessed.
+The five activities are: Home, Guidelines, Help, Settings and Logout.
+Added Carousel in the guidelines activity.
+Different categories of conditions can be swiped through.
+For now, simple UI images are being used to represent conditions but this is not intended to be final.
+When the user swipes to a new category, the TextView updates accordingly.
+A future implementation will have a ListView which will store all conditions and their associated guidelines.
+These can be searched through using the SearchView component, which currently has no functionality.